 Applicant Name:

 Address:

 Phone:

 Name of Care Facility (If applicable), (month / day / year)

-Name of Care Facility (if applicable):

 EMERGENCY CONTACT INFORMATION

 Contact Name:

-Phone:
+Phone: Relationship:

 Email:

-1. Have you travelled independently or with an assistant, on a regular Public Transit bus in the past two years?
+1. Have you travelled independently or with a an assistant, on a regular Public Transit bus in the past two years?

 Yes No

 Please explain either answer:

-2. Check one box that best describes your ab pility to get to and from a bus stop.
+2. Check one box that best describes your abil lity to get to and from a bus ston

-I can always get to and from a bus sto ıp.
+□ I can always get to and from a bus stop

-I can get to and from a bus stop only if (check all that apply):
+I can get to and from a bus stop only if

 I have an attendant with me.

-I receive training or orientation fo or the stops I use.
+I receive training or orientation for the stops I use.

 There are sidewalks available.

 The sidewalks have curb cuts.

-The ground is level or only slightly / inclined.
+The ground is level or only slightly i inclined.

-The path is free of ice, snow, or de ebris.
+The ground is level or only slightly i The path is free of ice, snow, or del